BiologicalRecordsCentre/record-cleaner-rules/scripts/README.md

 TVK,NAME,ID_DIFF
 ```
 Each subsequent row should contain the taxon-version key, Latin name, and
 a number from 1 to 5 indicating identification difficulty.
+The difficulty
+number can be omitted if not needed.

 ### Difficulties
 A file named `difficulties.csv` shall list identification difficulty data in